casfeq/XLStoJSON/README.md

 # XLStoJSON

 This code converts a table dataset from XLS (or XLSX) format to JSON.
-The table is assumed to have two headers (for columns and rows).
+The table is assumed to have headers for both rows and columns.

 ## Dependencies